1

 To thrive as an Internship Direct Support Professional, you need a basic understanding of person-centered care, strong interpersonal skills, and a high school diploma or equivalent, with some roles preferring coursework in social services or healthcare.
 Familiarity with documentation software, incident reporting systems, and basic first aid or CPR certification is often required.
 Patience, active listening, and a genuine interest in helping others are crucial soft skills that set top candidates apart.
 These abilities ensure the safety, well-being, and personal growth of individuals with disabilities while supporting a positive and respectful care environment.

-What type of work is a direct support professional?
+What is the work of a direct support professional?

-A direct support professional provides assistance to individuals with disabilities or special needs, helping them with daily activities, personal care, and community integration.
-The role often involves working in clients' homes or community settings and requires good communication skills and patience.
+A direct support professional provides assistance to individuals with disabilities or special needs, helping them with daily activities such as personal care, household tasks, and community integration.
+They often work in clients' homes or community settings and may require training in first aid or CPR to ensure safety and effective support.

 What types of responsibilities can an Internship Direct Support Professional expect during their placement?